Need help?

 13. What material equips the raft?

-Depending on the approval, the raft will contain more or fewer elements.
-In the case of the SOLAS A, which is the most complete, this is the material that we can find: floating guide, floating knife, bilge pump, inflation pump, sponges, cape anchor, zaguales, first aid kit, whistle, flares hand, rockets with parachutes, floating smoke signals, electric flashlight, thermal blankets, radar reflector, mirror and signal table, fishing tackle, food ration, water, stainless glass, lifebuoy, seasickness bags, repair kit, batteries , spigots and bellows.
+Depending on its approval, the life raft will include a variety of survival items.
+In the case of SOLAS A approval, which is the most complete, it will be equipped with the following: floating guide, floating knife, bilge pump, inflation pump, sponges, cape anchor, slings, first aid kit, whistle, hand flares, rockets with parachutes, floating smoke signals, electric torch, thermal blankets, radar reflector, mirror, signal board, fishing tackle, food ration, water, stainless steel cup, lifebuoy, seasickness bags, repair kit, batteries, nipples and bellows.

 14. What medications will I find in the medicine cabinet?